-The Aquatic Biogeochemistry Lab is seeking a Ph.D. student to being fall of 2018 who is interested in studying the interactive effects of human development and sea level rise on carbon biogeochemistry in coastal wetlands.
-The ideal student would already hold a M.S. degree in Biology, Chemistry, Environmental Science, or a related field by fall 2018, have experience working in wetlands and/or coastal ecosystems, and strong analytic laboratory skills.
+The Aquatic Biogeochemistry Lab is seeking applications from M.S. and Ph.D. students for fall of 2019 who are interested in coastal and wetland biogeochemistry, particularly carbon and nutrient cycling responses to sea level rise and urbanization.
+A secondary interest or experience in remote sensing and/or microbial ecology is preferred.
+The ideal student would hold a B.S. or M.S. degree in Biology, Chemistry, Environmental Science, or a related field, have experience working in wetlands and/or coastal ecosystems, and strong analytic laboratory skills.

 Applicants with research experience, competitive GPAs and GRE scores, and the ability to articulate their research interests and goals will be viewed most favorably.
 Minimum requirements for admissions into the Biology Department can be found here: https://biology.cos.ucf.edu/biology/graduate-program/applying/.
 To be chosen for a position in the ABL, you must be one of the top applicants, as indicated by your past academic performance and research experience, your ability to express your future goals and research interests, and how well these fit within the scope of work the ABL is presently doing.